Osgood-Schlatter Disease

 Osgood-Schlatter disease is caused by irritation of the bone growth plate.
 Bones do not grow in the middle, but at the ends near the joint, in an area called the growth plate.
 While a child is still growing, these areas of growth are made of cartilage instead of bone.
 The cartilage is never as strong as the bone, so high levels of stress can cause the growth plate to begin to hurt and swell.

-The tendon from the kneecap (patella) attaches down to the growth plate in the front of the leg bone (tibia).
-The thigh muscles (quadriceps) attach to the patella, and when they pull on the patella, this puts tension on the patellar tendon.
-The patellar tendon then pulls on the tibia, in the area of the growth plate.
-Any movements that cause repeated extension of the leg can lead to tenderness at the point where the patellar tendon attaches to the top of the tibia.
-Activities that put stress on the knee—especially squatting, bending or running uphill (or stadium steps)—cause the tissue around the growth plate to hurt and swell.
-It also hurts to hit or bump the tender area.
+A tendon (the patella) attaches from the kneecap down to the growth plate in the front of the leg bone (tibia).
+The thigh muscles (quadriceps) attach to the patella, and when they pull on the patella, tension is placed on the patellar tendon, which then pulls on the tibia in the area of the growth plate.
+Any movements that cause repeated extension of the leg can lead to tenderness where the patellar tendon attaches to the top of the tibia.
+Activities that place stress on the knee — especially squatting, bending and running uphill (or stadium steps) — can cause tissue around the growth plate to hurt and swell.
+Pain is also felt when hitting or bumping the tender area.
 Kneeling can be very painful.

 How is Osgood-Schlatter disease treated?

 Osgood-Schlatter disease usually goes away with time and rest.
 Sports activities that require running, jumping or other deep knee-bending should be limited until the tenderness and swelling subside.
-Kneepads can be used by athletes who participate in sports where the knee might make contact with the playing surface or other players.
-Some athletes find wearing a patellar tendon strap below the kneecap can help decrease the pull on the tibial tubercle.
-Ice packs after activity are helpful, and ice can be applied two to three times a day, 20 to 30 minutes at a time, if necessary.
-The appropriate time to return to sports will be based on the athlete’s pain tolerance.
-An athlete will not be “damaging” his or her knee by playing with some pain.
+Athletes who participate in sports can use kneepads where the knee might make contact with the playing surface or other players.
+Some athletes find that wearing a patellar tendon strap below the kneecap can help decrease the pull on the tibial tubercle.
+Ice packs after activity are helpful, and can be applied two or three times per day, 20 to 30 minutes at a time, if necessary.
+The appropriate time to return to sports is based on the person’s pain tolerance.
+An athlete will not damage his or her knee by playing with some pain.

-Your doctor may also recommend stretching exercises to increase flexibility in the front and back of the thigh (quadriceps and hamstring muscles).
-This can be achieved either through home exercises or formal physical therapy.
+The doctor may also recommend stretching exercises, at home or through formal physical therapy, to increase flexibility in the front and back of the thigh (quadriceps and hamstring muscles).

-Medicine, such as acetaminophen (Tylenol) or nonsteroidal anti-inflammatory drugs (NSAIDs)—like ibuprofen (Aleve and Advil)—can be used to help control pain.
-If your child needs multiple doses of medication daily and the pain affects their daily activities, there should be a discussion on resting from the sport.
+Medicine, such as acetaminophen or nonsteroidal anti-inflammatory drugs like ibuprofen, can be used to help control pain.
+If your child needs multiple doses of medication daily and the pain affects their daily activities, resting from the sport should be discussed.

 Is surgery ever needed for Osgood-Schlatter disease?

-In almost every case, surgery is not needed.
-This is because the cartilage growth plate eventually stops its growth and fills in with bone when the child stops growing.
-The bone is stronger than cartilage and less prone to irritation.
+In almost every case, surgery is not necessary.
+This is because the cartilage growth plate eventually stops growing and fills in with bone.
+Bone is stronger than cartilage and less prone to irritation.
 The pain and swelling go away because there is no new growth plate to be injured.
 Pain linked to Osgood-Schlatter disease almost always ends when an adolescent stops growing.

 In rare cases, the pain persists after the bones have stopped growing.
 Surgery is recommended only if there are bone fragments that did not heal.
-Surgery is never done on a growing athlete, since the growth plate can be damaged.
+Surgery is never performed on a growing athlete, because the growth plate can be damaged.